Posted on

 - was aggravated by fraudulent concealment,

-- was caused by a product that was defectively manufactured by the employer and was sold, leased, or bought by a third party for the employee’s subsequent use, or
+- was caused by a product that was defectively manufactured by the employer and was sold, leased, or bought by a third party for your subsequent use, or

 - would not be covered by workers’ compensation law.12

-In any other circumstance, workers’ compensation continues to be the worker’s exclusive remedy.
+In any other circumstance, workers’ compensation continues to be your exclusive remedy.

 However, some California courts have stretched the meaning of injuries that are not covered by workers’ compensation to include some instances that are close to dual capacity cases.
 In particular, courts have let claims based on premises liability move forward.15

-Injured employees can also sue coworkers in a third party claim for injuries or fatalities caused by the coworker’s:
+You can also sue coworkers in a third-party claim for injuries or fatalities caused by the coworker’s:

 - willful and unprovoked physical act of aggression, or